Privacy policy

 General information

-This privacy policy gives you an overview of what happens to your personal data when you visit our website.
-Personal data is any information by which you can be personally identified.
+This Privacy Policy provides an overview of what happens to your personal data when you visit our website.
+Personal data refers to any information that can be used to identify you personally.

-Data subjects are identifiable if they can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-In practice, this includes all data that is or can be assigned to a person in any way.
-For example, a person’s telephone number, credit card or personal number, account details, license plate number, appearance, customer number or address are considered personal data.
+Data subjects are identifiable if they can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+In practice, this includes all data that is or can be associated with a person in any way.
+For example, a person’s phone number, credit card or employee ID numbers, account details, license plate number, physical appearance, customer number, or address are considered personal data.

-Personal data is only collected on this website to the extent that is technically and organizationally necessary.
-The following statement gives you an overview of how we ensure the protection of your personal data and what type of data is collected for what purpose.
+Personal data is collected on this website only to the extent that is technically and organizationally necessary.
+The following statement provides an overview of how we ensure the protection of your personal data and what types of data are collected and for what purposes.

-We process your personal data in accordance with the content of this privacy policy, the country-specific data protection regulations that apply to us and the General Data Protection Regulation (“GDPR”).
+We process your personal data in accordance with the content of this privacy policy, the country-specific data protection regulations applicable to us, and the General Data Protection Regulation (“GDPR”).

 Data collection on this website